theory/justatheory/content/post/postgres/pgxn-challenges/index.md

 slug: pgxn-challenges
 date: 2024-01-29T15:57:46Z
 lastMod: 2024-01-29T15:57:46Z
+description: |
-description: Some thoughts on the challenges for PGXN's role in the ideal PostgreSQL extension ecosystem of the future?
+  Some thoughts on the challenges for PGXN's role in the ideal PostgreSQL extension ecosystem of the future.
 tags: [Postgres, PGXN, Extensions]
 type: post
 draft: true